MoreNiche/MN-Woocommerce-client/README.md

 # moreniche-tracking
 ###Installation Instructions

-Upload the moreniche-tracking directory (directory included) to the /wp-content/plugins/ directory.
+Upload the MN-Woocommerce-client directory (directory included) to the /wp-content/plugins/ directory.
 Activate the plugin through the ‘Plugins’ menu in the wordpress admin area.

 ###Configuration